 Fishing Season

-Our fishing season normally runs from late August through early February.
+Our fishing season normally runs from from late July to early January.
 This is the dry season for the upper Rio Negro Basin, the time when water is the lowest.
 Regular flows allow us to fish throughout the entire river system, including its numerous tributaries and lagoons.
 The Rio Negro Basin’s fisheries are recognized widely as dynamic, which is likely a product of each year’s hydrological cycles.
 Because of the geographic location and immensity of its drainage, the Rio Marié is much more consistent and predictable than other regional destinations.

 Superb Fishing Machines